Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/devops-cloud-documentation/step_by_step.md

 # Building a Complete CI/CD Pipeline with GitHub Actions

 In this guide, we'll create a robust CI/CD pipeline that includes testing, building, and deployment.
-We'll use a Node.js project as an example, but the concepts apply to any language.
+We'll use a [Node.js](https://nodejs.org/) project as an example, but the concepts apply to any language or framework.

-## Step 1.
-Create your Project Structure
+## Step 1: Create Project Structure

-Let's start with a basic project structure:
+Before setting up [GitHub Actions](https://github.com/features/actions), organize your project with a clear structure.
+Here's a typical layout for a [Node.js](https://nodejs.org/) application:

 ```
 nodejs-app/